-This course will cover basic chocolate confectionery techniques.
-Students will prepare a variety of classic and modern chocolate confections
+This course will cover basic chocolate and confectionery techniques.
+Students will prepare a variety of classic and modern chocolate, crystalline, non-crystalline, and aerated confections.

 CAM-68 Food Preservation

 This course will teach students how to safely preserve high quality foods by canning, drying, pickling, and freezing.
 Cheese making will be introduced.
 The manufacture of food products for sale, including regulations, will be discussed.